 The thematic complex of applied plant sciences is a main focus of this study program.
 It reaches from the classical agricultural chemistry, to methods and principles of investigating the molecular make-up of plant cellular biological systems, to biotechnology and population genetics.
 This covers for example the biological, genetic and molecular basis of plant growth and development, of plant disease and plant-pathogen interactions as well as the understanding of their coevolution.
 But also concepts and methods of plant breeding, of the genesis and typology of soils, mechanisms of nutrient transport and kinetics of uptake as well as their biochemical functions in plants are being taught.
 Thereby, the course enables for an understanding of material and energy flows in horticultural cropping systems a perception of external factors that impact on crop quality.

-Students of the international master program Horticultural Science may start their study program in winter and summer term.
+The international master program Horticultural Science can be started in winter and summer semester.

-At TUM it is especially possible to specialize in the areas of molecular plant sciences, biotechnology and population genetics with relevance for horticulture, phytopathology and plant-pathogen interactions, biology, biotechnology and analytical chemistry of secondary metabolites of fruits and vegetable crops and human resource management in horticulture.
+At TUM a specialization is possible in the fields of molecular plant sciences, biotechnology and population genetics with relevance for horticulture, phytopathology and plant-pathogen interactions, biology, biotechnology and analytical chemistry of secondary metabolites of fruits and vegetable crops and human resource management in horticulture.

 The thesis may be co-supervised by a lecturer of one of the partner universities.
-The master colloquium after the master thesis is the end of the study program.
+The course concludes with a Master's Colloquium after the Master's thesis.

 Moreover, a master degree in the horticultural sciences qualifies for research positions in academic or non-academic research institutions, in federal research facilities such as the 'Landesanstalten' in Germany, but also for research and teaching positions at colleges or universities, active in horticulture or related fields.